giuseb/mork/README.md

   height:         297     # height of the paper sheet
 reg_marks:
   margin:          10     # distance from each page border to registration mark center
-  radius:           2.5   # registration mark radius
+  radius:           3     # registration mark radius
-  crop:            12     # size of the registration mark search area (*)
+  crop:            20     # size of the registration mark search area (*)
   offset:           2     # distance between the search area and each page border (*)
-  blur:             2     # size of a gaussian blur filter to smooth overly pixelated registration marks (0 to skip)
+  blur:             2     # size of a gaussian blur filter to smooth overly pixelated registration marks (0 to skip) (*)
-  dilate:           5     # size of a “dilate” filter to get rid of stray noise (0 to skip)
+  dilate:           5     # size of a “dilate” filter to get rid of stray noise (0 to skip) (*)
 header:
   name:                   # ‘name’ is just a label; you can add arbitrary header elements
     top:            5     # margin relative to registration frame top side
-    left:           7.5   # margin relative to registration frame left side
+    left:          15     # margin relative to registration frame left side
-    width:         170    # text will be fitted to this width
+    width:        160     # text will be fitted to this width
+    height:         7
     size:          14     # font size
   title:
     top:           15
-    left:           7.5
+    left:          15
-    width:         180
+    width:        160
+    height:        12
     size:          12
   code:
-    top:             5
+    top:           35
-    left:          165
+    left:         130
-    width:          20
+    width:         57
+    height:        10
     size:          14
   signature:
     top:            30
-    left:            7.5
+    left:           15
     width:         120
     height:         15
     size:            7
     box:          true    # header element will be enclosed in a box
 items:
-  top:              55.5  # response area margin, relative to reg frame
+  top:              55    # response area margin, relative to reg frame
-  left:             10.5  # response area margin, relative to reg frame
+  left:             11    # response area margin, relative to reg frame
   rows:             30    # number of items per column
   columns:           4    # number of columns
   column_width:     44    #